Jorgmassih/mysql-scriptor/README.md

 - Multiple `.sql` scripts execution.
 - Connection testing.

-This tool is util for automation and _CI/CD_ proccess since it allows run scripts on MySQL database faster and in a secure way.
+This tool is also util for automation and _CI/CD_ procceses since it allows run scripts on MySQL database in a faster and secure way, without connecting directly to it.

 ## Getting Started <a name = "getting_started"></a>

-To use this tool you must pull the image from [Docker Hub](https://hub.docker.com/r/jorgmassih/mysql-scriptor-container), and run a container in the **same network** as your database container, additionally you must pass the environments variables that describes what you want to achieve.
+To use this tool you must pull the image from [Docker Hub](https://hub.docker.com/r/jorgmassih/mysql-scriptor-container), and run the container in the **same network** as your database container, additionally you must pass the environments variables that describes what you want to achieve.

 ```shell
 docker run jorgmassih/mysql-scriptor-container \